Let’s preserve and enhance our priceless amenity:

 Strong and consistent public desire to preserve and enhance our natural river appears to have had minimal impact on LRWP.
 Ask for details.

-What can you do?
+What can YOU do?
 See below:

 Sadly, citizens are not able to vote directly for or against the Logan River Watershed Project but we CAN vote for members of city councils, mayors, and water boards.

-August 12th primary is very important for this reason.
+November municipal election is very important for this reason.

 ACTION ITEMS: